mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Set Hour Mode
 The Set Hour Mode is used to set the Hour of the countdown.

-Status LED: Blinking (2 per Second)
+During the Set Hour Mode, the center lamp is **blinking red**

 Press MODE-> 1 Hour Backward

 Press STEP-> 1 Hour Forward
-Press STEP-> 1 Hour Forward

-STEP Hold 2 sec and release: Switch to Set Minute Mode
+STEP Hold 2 sec (center lamp turns white) and release: Switch to Set Minute Mode

 ### Set Minute Mode
 The Set Hour Mode is used to set the Hour of the countdown.

-Status LED: Blinking (4 per Second)
+During the Set Hour Mode, the center lamp is **blinking blue**

 Press MODE-> 1 Minute Backward

 Press STEP-> 1 Minute Forward

-STEP Hold 2 sec and release: Start Clock (with 0 Seconds) and switch to Countdown Mode
+Hold STEP for at least 2 sec (center lamp turns white): The release will start Clock (with 0 Seconds) and switch to Countdown Mode

 ### Fireworks Mode
 The Fireworks Mode plays randomly chosen firework animations

-Status LED: ON in show pause, OFF during running pattern Press MODE-> Switch to Show Mode
+Press MODE-> Switch to Show Mode

 Press STEP-> Change to next fireworks pattern